 Following is an overview of the wide-open performance at different focal lengths.
 You can jump to the detailed results at different apertures and comparisons with other lenses by clicking on the crops of the respective focal length.
 As usual I have selected the diagonal that provided the better corner results as almost any lens is a bit decentered.

 The long-distance test confirms the results from the preceding test: the zoom lens is very sharp in the center (with a bit of haloing/blooming around bright areas at 24mm) but softer at the APS-C-corner.
 The FF-corner is very usable at the long end but soft at 14mm.

 If you want to see all the details and comparisons read on.
 Or fast-forward to the next chapter on vignetting and distortions.

 The main image shows the complete scene wide open to give you an impression of the angle of view and to judge vignetting.
 Following the main image are 100% crops from the center, APS-C-corner, and FF-corner for each focal length from the Sony FE 12-24mm f4.0 G down to f11.
 For comparison I use the Sigma 14-24mm f2.8 DG DN Art shot only minutes apart.
-I’ll add comparisons with the Sony FE 12-24mm f2.8 GM soon.
+Due to a stretch of bad weather I couldn’t add comparative shots with the Sony FE 12-24mm f2.8 GM.